 Please direct any queries you have to email@example.com

 Breast Cancer Now is a member of the Association of Medical Research Charities (AMRC), which represents the leading medical and health research charities in the UK.
 We support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.
 This research only takes place where there is no alternative available.
-We support the AMRC statement on the Use of Animals in Medical Research.
-This document should therefore be read in conjunction with the AMRC Statement.
+We support the AMRC position statement on the Use of Animals in Medical Research.
+This policy should therefore be read in conjunction with the AMRC Statement.

 What we expect from our researchers

 If you receive funding from Breast Cancer Now, please remember the following: